authelia/authelia/docs/deployment/deployment-lite.md

 Please note that Authelia only works for websites served over HTTPS because the session cookie can only be transmitted over secure connections.
-Therefore, would you need to generate a self-signed certificate for your setup, you can use the dedicated helper function provided by authelia binary.
+Therefore, would you need to generate a self-signed certificate for your setup, you can use the dedicated helper function provided by the authelia binary.

-    # Generate a certificate covering "example.com" for one year and stores it in /tmp/certs/ directory.
+    # Generate a certificate covering "example.com" for one year in the /tmp/certs/ directory.
     $ docker run authelia/authelia authelia certificates generate --host example.com --dir /tmp/certs/

 You can see all available options with the following command: